Loading

 Free; ChatGPT Plus is available for $20/month

-Gemini is built for research, whereas ChatGPT is the better writer
+Gemini is built for research

-Gemini's one very chatty assistant, zealous in its approach to gathering research for you to make your life easier.
+Gemini is one very chatty assistant, zealous in its approach to gathering research for you to make your life easier.
 Does it cite its sources as it goes?
 No. But it will if you tell it to.

 Example of a Gemini response with select parts of its response highlighted, along with a list of related search topics.